Brand System

 # Fetch a specific style guide by name

-nib brand style --name "Modern Dashboard"The fetched style guide references $-- variables, so every component in the design automatically uses your brand colors, typography, and spacing.
+nib brand style --name "Modern Dashboard"The fetched style guide components use $-- reference syntax in their fill and stroke values (e.g. fill: "$--background"), which resolve to the --background variable you pushed — your brand colors, typography, and spacing, automatically.

 Try It Yourself